 At facilities housing medium or higher custody inmates, all visitors will be required to have the back of their right hand stamped with an ultra-violet marker before entry into the facility, by the staff person authorizing entry.
 The marker stamped on the back of the right hand will be read by a "black light" to establish positive identification prior to authorizing the visitor's departure from the facility.
 Visiting rules prohibit the resumption of the visit after leaving the facility.

-All visitors are required to register upon entry into the facility by completing DC Form 300-01B, Consent to Search Authorization which specifies the circumstances under which visitors may be searched.
+All visitors are required to register upon entry into the facility by completing AR Form 300-01B, Consent to Search Authorization which specifies the circumstances under which visitors may be searched.
 Visitors shall complete this form each time they enter a facility or office.

-It shall be the responsibility of each visitor to notify DOC of any personal changes, verbally at the visiting center, or by completing DC Form 300-01C, Visiting Update as necessary, at each subsequent visit.
+It shall be the responsibility of each visitor to notify DOC of any personal changes, verbally at the visiting center, or by completing AR Form 300-01C, Visiting Update as necessary, at each subsequent visit.

 Information requested and/or submission of false information shall result in denial/revocation of visits.